 There are numerous accommodation possibilities in Giethoorn.
 Unfortunately there are no hostels and cheap options for backpackers in Giethoorn.
-‘T Zwaantje offers a 3 person room which will set you back at a reasonable 99 euro.
+‘T Zwaantje offers a 3-person room, which will set you back at a reasonable 99 euro’s.
 There are also some B&B options and a camping.
-Because we visited Giethoorn on a special occasion, we stayed at Hotel de Harmonie.
+We stayed at Hotel de Harmonie.
 This hotel is located in the southern (more quiet part) and is recommended.

 Where to eat in Giethoorn?